Skip to main content

 - Partner | BakerHostetler LLP

-This year's tax update and view from the hill will take the format of a roundtable dsicussion.
-Here, we will dive into enacted and expired legislation and potential for tax reforms for exempt orgs.
-There will be open discussion with IRS Chief Counsel and Treasury and developments over the last year.
-Additionally, we will address hot topics like:
+This year's tax update and view from the hill will take the format of a roundtable discussion.
+Here, we will dive into enacted and expired legislation and potential for tax reforms for exempt organizations.
+There will be open discussion with IRS Chief Counsel and Treasury on developments over the last year.
+Additionally, we will address hot topics like: 1.
+DAFs / Supporting Organizations 2.
+Latest news on scrutiny of political deductions by tax exempts and the tax-exempt status for nonprofit hospitals 3.
+The lastest tax rules on the IRA Energy Credits for Tax Exempts and how your organization can benefit from the new credit programs 4.
+ERC update

 Learning Objectives: